This traditional cheese ball is an old-school make-ahead appetizer that’s best after an 8-day rest for deeper flavor.

 Cheese Ball FAQ

-Why does this cheese ball need to age for 8 days?
+Why does this cheese ball age for 8 days?

-How should the cheese ball be stored while aging?
+How should I store the cheese ball while it ages?

-What can I use instead of nuts for coating?
+What can I use for coating besides nuts and parsley?

 What should I serve with a cheese ball?

-Serve with crackers, toasted baguette slices, or fresh vegetables such as celery and carrots.
+Serve with crackers, toasted baguette slices, or crisp veggies like celery and carrots.